How Can I Prove the At-Fault Driver Was Texting?

 However, say they rule the other way around, and only find you to be 30 percent at fault.
 In this case, they may order you to recover 70 percent of the economic and non-economic damages you claimed to have incurred in the aftermath of your accident.
 And so, the more fault you can pin on the other driver, the better off you may be.

 If you desire more clarity before you head into potential personal injury claim proceedings, please do not wait any longer to reach out to a talented Passaic County auto accident lawyer.
-Retain the services of the Law Offices of August R. Soltis today.
+Contact us today to retain the services of the Law Offices of August R. Soltis.

 Website Designed & Managed by